jr-marquez/Workshop_Confluent/labs/03_usecase_oracleCDC.md

 select * from total_amount_customer where ID_ORIGIN_TRX=1;
 ```

-Check control center to see the final pipe
+Check control center to see the final Pipeline, Connector and Topics

 End